DragonMinded/bemaniutils/README.md

 ## iidxutils

 A utility for patching IIDX music database files.
-Note that this currently can only apply a "hide leggendarias from normal folders" patch, although its probable that it can be extended for other uses.
+Note that this currently can only apply a "hide leggendarias from normal folders" patch, although it would be trivial to extend for other uses such as song renames, difficulty patches and other fixups.
+Run it like `./iidxutils --help` to see help output and learn how to use it.

 ## jsx

-A utility which takes the existing JSX files in the repository and builds them for you.
+A utility which takes the existing JSX files in the repository and compiles them to raw JS files for you.
 This is offered purely as a way to serve JSX files in a production setup from nginx or similar instead of compiling them on-the-fly when they are requested.
 You can use this to lower cold-start load times of your frontend.
+If you do not make use of this or you are running the developent version of "frontend" then JSX files are compiled on-the-fly when they are requested by the browser.
+This behavior makes fast iteration possible by treating JSX files the same way that the "frontend" debug utility treats python source files but removes the ability for a production webserver such as nginx to serve static files.
+Run it like `./jsx --help` to see help output and learn how to use it.

 ## proxy

-A utility to MITM an eAmuse session.
-Point a game at the port this listens on, and point it at another network to see the packets flowing between the two.
+A utility to MITM a network session.
+Point a game at the port this listens on, and point this at another network to see the packets flowing between the two.
 Takes care of rewriting the facility message to MITM all messages.
 Has the ability to rewrite a request/response on the fly which is not currently used except for facility rewriting.
 Its possible that this could be used to on-the-fly patch packets coming back from a network which you don't control to do things such as enable paseli and adjust other settings that you cannot normally access.
-Logs in an identical format to bemanishark.
+Logs in an identical format to "bemanishark".
 Useful for black-box RE of other networks.
 Note that this does not have the ability to MITM SSL-encrypted traffic, so don't bother trying to use this on an official network.

 This also has the ability to route a packet to one of several known networks based on the PCBID, so this can also be used as a proxy for switching networks on the fly.
-With a config file, this can be used as a VIP of sorts, allowing you to point all of your games at a single server that runs this proxy, and forward games on a per-PCBID basis to various networks behind the scenes.
+With a config file, this can be used as a HTTP VIP of sorts, allowing you to point all of your games at a single server that runs this proxy and forward games on a per-PCBID basis to various networks behind the scenes.
+This can come in especially handy if you are serving traffic from the same network your games are on.
+The network will auto-detect the public-facing IP of games when they connect and use that info for matching support.
+This breaks for local connections, so you might want to set up an offsite proxy instance so that the correct public-facing IP is detected.
 For an example config file to use "proxy" as a VIP, see `config/proxy.yaml`.
 For a more reliable proxy, use the wsgi version of this utility located at `bemani/wsgi/proxy.wsgi` along with uWSGI and nginx.